ajomuch92/simple-connection-checker/README.md

 ```

 **Note**: You can pass an optional parameter named *lookUpAddress* to pass an especific URL to make the lookup operation and check the internet connection.
 By default, this value is *www.google.com*.
-Avoid to use the protocol on the URL passed (http:// or https://).
+Do not use the protocol on the URL string passed (http:// or https://).